 Try to get as much protein as possible after finishing your race and make sure your meals are balanced with good protein and healthy carbohydrates.
 Muscle Milk is an efficient and safe way to dramatically boost your protein intake, which will help heal your muscles for your next race.

 If you can spend time massaging your own muscles with a foam roller or with a massage gun or get a professional sports massage.
 This will help promote blood flow and also help stop your muscles from becoming too stiff and painful.

-If you’re willing to, you could try getting into an ice bath after your to reduce the swelling in your body and help reduce the muscle damage.
+If you’re willing to, you could try getting into an ice bath after your race and/or subsequent workouts to reduce the swelling in your body and help reduce the muscle damage.

 Once you've had your short period of complete rest, it’s important to try and do some regular light exercise like walking or cross-training to keep your muscles moving so they don’t seize up.